antoinsader/bioSyn_replicate/README.md

 - dev_dictionary.txt
 - test_dictionary.txt
 - train_dictionary.txt

+## Use fair data evaluation

+In the folder data/data-ncbi-fair we have training/testing data for fair training and evaluation In the folder data/ncbi-disease-normal (could be the data you download using download_ds.py) having the normal data biosyn is training on

 ## Train
 To train the model you have to execute train.py specifying the arguments: